MerosCrypto/Meros/docs/Protocol/Syncing.md

 ### DataMissing

-`DataMissing` has a message length of 0 and is a valid response to any request, except `PeersRequest`.
+`DataMissing` has a message length of 0 and is a valid response to any request.
 It signifies the syncee doesn't have the requested data.

 ### SyncingOver